abuob/yanice/README.md

 npm install --save-dev yanice
 ```

+Yanice can be used programmatically, but its primary intended usage is via CLI.
+The CLI-commands further below usually follow this pattern: `yanice <args>`.
+These commands can be added as a script to the `package.json` in your project.
+Alternatively, to avoid cluttering the `package.json` with various commands, add a single script-entry like so:
+`"yanice": "yanice"`, and then invoke the command directly in the CLI like so: `npm run yanice -- <args>`.

 ## Configuration

 The complete version of the `yanice.json` used for this example can be found